davidwebca/craft-routes-api/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “routes-api”.
+Go to the Plugin Store in your project’s Control Panel and search for “craft-routes-api”.
 Then press “Install”.

 #### With Composer